HottScall/oystercard-challenge/README.md

 <h1> Oystercard Challenge </h1>

+<h2> Overview </h2>

 This is our 2nd week pair programming challenege at Makers Academy which focusses on the main goals of;

 - I write code that is easy to change
 - I can test drive my code
 - I can build with objects

+This project has no user interface/html and is run purely in the command line, this programme was written using Ruby.

 <h2>User Stories</h2>

-In order to use public transport
+UIn order to use public transport
 As a customer
-I want money on my card
+I want money on my card.

 In order to keep using public transport
 As a customer